Bayes' Theorem Calculator

 Bayes' theorem is named after Reverend Thomas Bayes, who worked on conditional probability in the eighteenth century.
 Bayes' rule calculates what can be called the posterior probability of an event, taking into account prior probability of related events.

 To give a simple example - looking blindly for socks in your room has lower chances of success than taking into account places which you have already checked.
 If you have a recurring problem with losing your socks our sock loss calculator may help you.
 On the other hand, taking out an egg out of the fridge and boiling it does not influence the probability of other items being there.
 These may be funny examples, but Bayes' theorem was a great breakthrough that has influenced the field of statistics since its inception.

 The importance of Bayes' law to statistics can be compared to the importance of the Pythagorean theorem to math.
 Nowadays, the Bayes' theorem formula has many widespread practical uses.
 You may use them every day without even realizing!
-To find more about it, check the Bayesian inference section below.
+To find more about it, check the section below.
 Or, before you dive in into the article, you may want to check out this great video on the subject:

 So how does Bayes' formula actually look?
 In its most simple form, we are calculating the conditional probability denoted as